isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 Singapore’s “Flying Fish” Neo Chwee Kok won four gold medals at the 1951 Asian Games held in New Delhi.<i>Image courtesy of Sport Singapore.</i>

 Weightlifter Tan Howe Liang won Singapore’s first Olympic medal, a silver, at the 1960 Rome Olympics.<i>Image courtesy of Sport Singapore.</i>

+<p style="font-size:15px;">A former journalist with <i>The Straits Times</i>, <b>Chua Chong Jin</b> teaches communications at Nanyang Business School.
+Educated at the National University of Singapore and Cambridge University, he has written and edited various books, including <i>50est: Stirring Stories For The Singapore Soul</i> for the Singapore National Olympic Council.</p>